Make Accessibility a Habit: PDF Files

 Creating a PDF can be done when saving your document but to edit the PDF after creation you need Acrobat Pro.

 You might think how can this happen when you have put a title in the document and a title in the file when you saved it.
 However, this information is missing from the metadata of the PDF file.
 Metadata is how assistive technologies like Screen-readers interrupt documents.
-If you have not used a title style in your document or slides then adobe will not recognize the PDF as having a title.
+If you have not used a title style in your document or slides then adobe will not recognize the PDF as having a title or even a language!

-To correct this open your PDF up in Acrobat Pro.
+To add a missing title, open your PDF up in Acrobat Pro.
 Go to file and select properties from the menu, you can then add to the title box and click ok.

 - Adding a missing title (1m 15sec)